Santa Fe SD26

-The SD26 were EMD SD24 diesel locomotives rebuilt by the Atchison, Topeka and Santa Fe Railway between January 1973 and January 1978.
+The Santa Fe SD26 were EMD SD24 diesel locomotives rebuilt by the Atchison, Topeka and Santa Fe Railway between January 1973 and January 1978.
 In an effort to spare the cost of purchasing new motive power, the Santa Fe elected to expand on the success of its CF7 and other capital rebuild programs and extend the life of its fleet of 80 aging SD24s by rebuilding them at its San Bernardino, California Shops.

 The rebuilt locomotives saw service throughout much of the Santa Fe system.
 One unit, the 4625, was wrecked in August 1974 shortly after rebuild.
 Another 44 units were retired by Santa Fe in 1985 and replaced with state-of-the-art equipment, while a year later the remaining 35 units were sold to Guilford Rail System (now Pan Am Railways).
-As of 2012, all SD26s have been scrapped.
+As of 2012, all SD26s have been presumed scrapped.

 History

 Development

 The first locomotive to go through the rebuild program was Santa Fe #4533, which entered the San Bernardino shops in January 1973.

 Its four roof-mounted "torpedo tube" air reservoir tanks were moved to allow for the installation of a new inertial air filtering system (SD24s lacked a central air filtration system), which was located directly behind the locomotive cab.
 The resulting "blower bulge" or "hump" became the most obvious visual identifier of the SD26.
 Two of the air tanks were reinstalled toward the back roof on either side of the radiator section fans, while the other pair was situated on either side of the dynamic brake fans.

 The original EMD 16-567D3 engine was rebuilt with 645 power assemblies.
 Coupled with extensive electrical system upgrades, the horsepower rating was increased to 2,625 and gave rise to the 26 designation.
 The SD24's unreliable electrical system was replaced with upgraded circuitry, consisting of new wiring harnesses and EMD's new "Dash 2" circuit cards.
 The unit was retrofitted with extended-range dynamic brakes as well.

 The footboards were reconfigured, the locomotive bell was removed from the front pilot and mounted midway between the radiator fans and dynamic brake fans, and a roof-mounted beacon and cab air conditioning system was installed.
 The unit retained its one-piece windshield and nose-mounted classification lights.
 When all of the modifications were complete, the locomotive was given a fresh coat of Yellowbonnet paint and reassigned as #4633 (all SD26s were given a 100-place "bump" in numbering to reflect their new class).

-Over the next 5 years, all of the SD24s on Santa Fe's roster would undergo similar modifications.
+Over the next five years, all of the Santa Fe's remaining SD24s would undergo similar modifications.